ahgoogoo/Primary-Maths-Applets/README.md

-#Manupulatuve of circle parts for area of circle
+#Manupilative of circle parts for area of circle